cloudmesh-community/fa18-523-71/paper/paper.md

 :o: this is an example on how you do bulle lists in markdown, fix throughut the paper

-- Connectivity\:

-Next layer is termed as connectivity layer which takes care of communication between sensors and processing units.
+- *Connectivity:* Next layer is termed as connectivity layer which takes care of communication between sensors and processing units.
 These processing units try converting input data from sensors into an understandable format with help of certain protocols and perform selection on data that is to be processed further into the IoT architecture creating thresholds for incoming data.